baked-potata/React-Classes/notes.md

  function toggleFavorite() {
 setContact(prevContact => ({
 ...prevContact,
+//...prevContact creates a copy/clone of the previous data
-//here the object is destructred first and then the object key that needs to be updated is updated
+//here the object is spread first and then the object key that needs to be updated is updated
 isFavorite: !prevContact.isFavorite
 }))
 }